plomgrading/plom/doc/source/returning.rst

         112233 and 1234123 above.
       * Whether you are returning solutions (and/or reports) in addition to the papers and grades.
+        Solutions and reports are only available via the 'old script' (described below).

 Get the script called ``plom-push-to-canvas.py``.
 You might find it in a directory like ``/home/<user>/.local/share/plom/contrib``